david-bakin/website/gitpod/docs/references/gitpod-yml.md

 ### `ports[n].description`

-Adds a description to the port, will be shown as a column in the output of `gp ports list` and as a tooltip (on hover) of the port in the `Remote Explorer` in VS Code Browser sidebar.
+Adds a description to the port, will be shown as a column in the output of `gp ports list`.

+You can find the `description` in GUI follow the `name` field's step (For `Remote Explorer` it will be a tooltip (on hover) of the port).

 <div class="overflow-x-auto">